 With the rising demands for bandwidth from fast-growing cloud services and data centers, all network components are continuing to keep pace with the trend to meet the expectations of the end users.
 While the connectors are moving from LC to MTP type, the optical transceivers are also progressing in line with the emerging trends.
 100G transceiver market is booming and will be more popular in the near future.
-In 2013, Cisco announced its proprietary 100G optical transceiver module called CPAK.
+In 2013, Cisco announced its proprietary 100G transceiver called CPAK.
 The CPAK transceiver has been able to offer something interesting to 100G technology buyers.
-But what makes CPAK transceiver different from other 100G optical modules?
+But what makes CPAK transceiver different from other 100G transceiver?
 Let’s unveil its mystery.

 CPAK transceiver was launched in the market later than CFP2.
 Its appearance is similar to the CFP2 optical transceiver, but the interface uses the IEEE standard to support compatibility with other interfaces, so as to make them well suit for connections in service provider data center, enterprise and edge networks.
 This kind of 100G transceiver has generally 82 pins on its electrical interface (40 pins on the top row and 42 on the bottom row), and there is a duplex SC or 12-fiber /24-fiber MPO/MTP connector on its optical interface.
 CPAK 100GBASE optical module can be plugged into the CPAK ports of Cisco switches and routers.
 To offer a flexible selection, 100G CPAK modules accommodate a variety of distance and fiber type requirements, so you can choose the model in line with your requirements.

 |100G CPAK Transceiver Module||Connector||Cable Type||Wavelength||Max Cable Length||Power Consumption|